-As of September 27, 2019, a total of 85.3 million shares are authorized for grant under the Company's share-based compensation plans, with 1.3 million options outstanding.
-The number of common shares reserved for future awards to employees and directors under these plans was 12.4 million at September 27, 2019.
+As of October 2, 2020, a total of 65.2 million shares are authorized for grant under the Company's share-based compensation plans, with 0.4 million options outstanding.
+The number of common shares reserved for future awards to employees and directors under these plans was 11.0 million at October 2, 2020.
 The Company currently grants new equity awards to employees under the 2015 Long-Term Incentive Plan and to non-employee directors under the 2008 Director Long-Term Incentive Plan.

 2015 Long-Term Incentive Plan.
 Under this plan, officers, employees, and certain consultants may be granted stock options, restricted stock awards and units, performance stock awards and units and other share-based awards.
 The plan has been approved by the stockholders.
 Under the plan, up to 19.4 million shares have been authorized for grant.
-A total of 11.7 million shares are available for new grants as of September 27, 2019.
+A total of 10.4 million shares are available for new grants as of October 2, 2020.
 The maximum contractual term of options under the plan is seven years from the date of grant.
 Options granted under the plan at the determination of the compensation committee generally vest ratably over four years.
-Restricted stock awards and units granted under the plan at the determination of the compensation committee generally vest over four or more years.
-With respect to restricted stock awards, dividends are accumulated and paid when the underlying shares vest.
-If the underlying shares are forfeited for any reason, the rights to the dividends with respect to such shares are also forfeited.
-No dividends or dividend equivalents are paid or accrued with respect to restricted stock unit awards or other awards until the shares underlying such awards become vested and are issued to the award holder.
+Restricted stock awards and units granted under the plan at the determination of the compensation committee generally vest over three or more years.
+With respect to restricted stock awards, dividends are accumulated from the grant date and paid when the underlying shares vest.
+If the underlying shares are forfeited for any reason, the rights to the dividends with respect to such shares are forfeited.
+No dividends or dividend equivalents are accumulated or paid with respect to restricted stock unit awards or other awards until the shares underlying such awards vest and are issued to the award holder.
 Performance stock awards and units are contingently granted depending on the achievement of certain predetermined performance goals and generally vest over two or more years.

 2008 Director Long-Term Incentive Plan.
-Under this plan, non-employee directors may be granted stock options, restricted stock awards, and other share-based awards.
+Under this plan, non-employee directors may be granted stock options, restricted stock awards, and other sharebased awards.
 The plan has been approved by the stockholders.
 Under the plan a total of 1.5 million shares have been authorized for grant.
-A total of 0.6 million shares are available for new grants as of September 27, 2019.
+A total of 0.6 million shares are available for new grants as of October 2, 2020.
 The maximum contractual term of options granted under the plan is ten years from the date of grant.
 Options granted under the plan are generally exercisable over four years.
 Restricted stock awards and units granted under the plan generally vest over one or more years.
-With respect to restricted stock awards, dividends are accumulated and paid when the underlying shares vest.
-If the underlying shares are forfeited for any reason, the rights to the dividends with respect to such shares are also forfeited.
+With respect to restricted stock awards, dividends are accumulated from the grant date and paid when the underlying shares vest.
+If the underlying shares are forfeited for any reason, the rights to the dividends with respect to such shares are forfeited.